Here's what it's like to drive Hyundai's Ioniq 6 as an Ioniq 5 owner

 I expected this since the Ioniq 6 is a sedan designed for “young professionals” and not a larger, more family-oriented SUV like the Ioniq 5.
 However, the car’s handling is superb, and I can’t get over how easily it takes corners.
 Compared to the Ioniq 5, which features what I’d describe as floaty, smooth handling, Hyundai’s sedan EV is more responsive across the board.
 It’s a joy to drive, whether I’m stuck in traffic, cruising down an open road or even just changing lanes.

 Strangely, the Ioniq 6’s acceleration is slightly delayed compared to the Ioniq 5’s.
 The instant torque EVs are known for is there and more powerful than Hyundai’s SUV, but the pedal response features what I’d describe as lag.
 It’s a minor issue, but it’s still noteworthy and unexpected, given both cars are built on Hyundai’s excellent E-GMP battery platform.

+“The overall look is reminiscent of a child trying to draw a Porche from memory or a Porche someone sat on and squished a bit, but in a good way.”

 Making this shortcoming even stranger, the Ioniq 6 I tested is the all-wheel drive 239kW version, while my Ioniq 5 is the less powerful standard 125kW model without AWD.
 There’s a possibility this could be an intentional design decision on Hyundai’s part to make the Ioniq 6’s pedal feel more like a standard gas vehicle.
 However, I’m not sure why anyone would want this, as that instant reaction is part of what makes driving an EV so great.

 Moving beyond handling, several subtle design changes illustrate how the South Korean carmaker is already learning from the Ioniq 5’s shortcomings.
 First, the Ioniq 6 features USB-C and USB-A ports, including two of the latter in the back and one USB-A port in the front to connect your phone to CarPlay or Android Auto.
 Since USB-C is the standard in the Android world and the iPhone is likely switching from Lightning to USB-C with the iPhone 15, this isn’t what I expected.
 Still, the mix of port types is a step above the Ioniq 5’s complete lack of USB-C.